1st January -

 26th February -

-Harry Bennison, of Skelton, was fined 15 shillings for using obscene language at Skelton on the 14th.
+Harry Bennison, of Dixon St, Skelton, aged only 15, was fined 15 shillings for using obscene language at Skelton on the 14th.

 PC Hope said the language was used to some young girls in Skelton High Street.
 Sir Alfred Pease said the Bench were anxious to support the Police in putting down this behaviour.

 26th Feburary -

-Jane and Joseph Flounders of North Skelton were ordered to pay 7 shilling each for keeping a dog without a license and a further 3 shillings towards the Court costs for allowing the animal to be in the street without a collar.
+Jane and Joseph Flounders of North Skelton were ordered to pay 7 shillings each for keeping a dog without a license and a further 3 shillings towards the Court costs for allowing the animal to be in the street without a collar.